Granite Falls Bridge 102 Replacement

 Granite Falls Bridge 102 is the gateway to an important economic and recreational corridor.
 It spans the Stillaguamish River approximately 1.5 miles northeast of downtown Granite Falls, and is part of the 52-mile Mountain Loop Scenic Byway between Granite Falls and Darrington.

-The bridge and corridor provide access to homes, sand and gravel quarries, and logging operations as well as many square miles of hiking, camping, and other outdoor recreation activities.
-The Granite Falls Bridge is part of a larger program to increase freight mobility and capacity through the area.
+The bridge provides access to homes, sand and gravel quarries, and logging operations as well as many miles of hiking, camping, and other outdoor recreation activities.
+The Granite Falls Bridge 102 project is part of a larger program to increase freight mobility and capacity through the area.

 The existing bridge is 340-feet long and 20-feet wide.
-The new bridge will increase the length to 406-feet long and 30-feet wide with room for sidewalks.
+The proposed new bridge will be 350-feet long and 47-feet wide with bike lanes and sidewalks.
 The wider and longer design will met current bridge standards and allow motorists, bicycles and pedestrians a safer route of travel.

-The proposed plan is to construct a new bridge just west (on the downstream side) of the existing bridge.
-The current bridge will remain in place to provide for traffic corridor needs throughout the new construction.
+The proposed plan is to construct a new bridge just west of the existing bridge on the downstream side.
+During construction, the existing bridge will be kept open to minimize impacts on the surrounding communities.
 Residents and businesses near the project site will be notified of any expected traffic impacts when design and construction plans are more developed.

 - ROW Phase: Completed 2017